UK Merchant Options For Integrating 3D Secure Payments

 3D secure is a fraud prevention technique initiated by Visa/Mastercard so it currently only supports those credit and bank cards.

 There is no extra cost involved in using 3D secure.

 On the face of it implementing 3D secure should mean that your transactions are more secure and you will be less exposed to the dreaded credit card "chargeback".

-However because you are introducing another level of password security the tradeoff is that you'll have an increase in the number of abandoned shopping cart sessions because users who can't remember their password will abandon.
-Also the process is open to Phishing attacks because you can reset the password by knowing the users Date Of Birth (DOB) which are publicly available records.
+However, because you are introducing another level of password security, the tradeoff is that you'll have an increase in the number of abandoned shopping cart sessions because users who can't remember their password will leave.
+Also, the process is open to Phishing attacks because you can reset the password by knowing the user's Date Of Birth (DOB) which are publicly available records.

-Until there is 100% acceptance across all bank and credit cards for a unified stance on 3D secure or an alternative protection system it is questionable whether adhering to the standard benefits you as a merchant.
+Until there is 100% acceptance of all bank and credit cards for a unified stance on 3D secure or an alternative protection system, it is questionable whether adhering to the standard benefits you as a merchant.

-Whilst I have pointed out in my guide to transaction charges that Paypal can prove to be a costly way of doing business, their verification system whereby they make a dummy low value transaction against the card holders card is a secure way of proving that the card belongs to the cardholder.
+While I have pointed out in my guide to transaction charges that Paypal can prove to be a costly way of doing business, their verification system whereby they make a dummy low-value transaction against the card holders card is a secure way of proving that the card belongs to the cardholder.